• $100M Book Club

 🧸 Example

-• It's like planting an oak tree instead of picking flowers - takes longer but creates lasting impact
+• It's like planting an oak tree instead of picking flowers - takes longer but creates something that lasts generations

 🧸 Example